awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 ## Create an association that runs Chef recipes \(CLI\)<a name="state-manager-chef-cli"></a>

-The following procedure describes how to use the AWS CLI to create a State Manager association that runs Chef cookbooks by using the `AWS-ApplyChefRecipes` document\.
+The following procedure describes how to use the AWS Command Line Interface \(AWS CLI\) to create a State Manager association that runs Chef cookbooks by using the `AWS-ApplyChefRecipes` document\.

 1. Install and configure the AWS CLI, if you have not already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. Run one of the following commands to create an association that runs Chef cookbooks by targeting instances using Amazon EC2 tags\.
+1. Run one of the following commands to create an association that runs Chef cookbooks by targeting instances using Amazon Elastic Compute Cloud \(Amazon EC2\) tags\.
 Command \(A\) uses GitHub as the source type\.
 Command \(B\) uses Amazon S3 as the source type\.

    **\(A\) GitHub source**